 The entrance to the Grosvenor House’s lounge is on the ground floor, reached by following some stairs adjacent to the hotel’s reception area.
 Climb up the marble staircase and enter through a keyed glass door to reach this spacious lounge.
-After entry, your eyes are immediately drawn to an attractive floor to ceiling media wall showing colourful videos shot in Hyde Park.
-These videos change so that the colours and scenes that you see on the wall depict those of the current season – during our stay an autumnal montage was on display.
+After entry, your eyes are immediately drawn to an attractive floor-to-ceiling media wall showing colorful videos shot in Hyde Park.
+These videos change so that the colors and scenes that you see on the wall depict those of the current season – during our stay an autumnal montage was on display.
 I love little touches like this.
 In fact this concept is also used in the new and exclusive British Airways Concorde Bar & Lounge at Singapore Airport.

 The food offering in the executive lounge at the JW Marriott, London is generous.
-The morning spread includes scrambled eggs, boiled eggs, sausages, cereal and hot porridge.
-The main island area showcases a large array of pastries, fruit and charcuterie and cheeses.
-Also on offer are Actimel drinks and yoghurts as well as juices and coffees.
+The morning spread includes scrambled eggs, boiled eggs, sausages, cereal, and hot porridge.
+The main island area showcases a large array of pastries, fruit and charcuterie, and cheeses.
+Also on offer are Actimel drinks and yogurts as well as juices and coffees.
 The breakfast is self-service but there is plenty of room and collecting the food is enjoyable.

-Throughout the day there is a large selection of teas, coffees, plenty of still and sparkling water, Britvic juices and Pepsi.
-In the evening there is an additional selection of wines, champagne and bottles of Stella Artois.
-All offerings are replenished regularly and were still available at 9.30, unlike other executive lounges in London that limit drinks to very early happy hour times.
+Throughout the day there is a large selection of teas, coffees, plenty of still and sparkling water, Britvic juices, and Pepsi.
+In the evening there is an additional selection of wines, champagne, and bottles of Stella Artois.
+All offerings are replenished regularly and were still available at 9.30 pm, unlike other executive lounges in London that limit drinks to very early happy hour times.

 An excellent executive lounge, in itself reason enough for me to add the JW Grosvenor House to my list of preferred London hotels.
 I will return.